 Determining a Score Goal

-It’s easy to assume that you just want to get your student’s score as possible, but it’s better to have a specific score in mind.
-Not every student needs a 2400 and setting an achievable goal gives your student something concrete to work towards.
+It’s easy to assume that you just want to get your student’s score as high as possible, but it’s better to have a specific score in mind.
+Not every student needs a 2400, and setting an achievable goal gives your student something concrete to work toward.

 Narrowing Your Focus (If Necessary)